Benchmarking Foundation Models with Language-Model-as-an-Examiner

 \subsection{Dataset Construction}

 \xhdr{Question Generation towards Knowledge Breadth} We employ a language model (LM) as an examiner that generates diversifying and high-quality questions across various domains.
 To ensure wide coverage of knowledge, we choose the Google Trends Categories~\footnote{\url{https://github.com/pat310/google-trends-api/wiki/Google-Trends-Categories}.} as the domain taxonomy, and randomly select $n$ domains from it.
 For each domain, we prompt the LM to generate $m$ distinct questions.
 Our designed prompt (shown in Appendix~\ref{app:prompt}) is formulated to ensure that the generated questions possess three essential characteristics: diversified question forms, varied cognitive levels, and most importantly, assurance that the LM has a comprehensive understanding of the knowledge surrounding the question it poses.
 Figure~\ref{fig:vis} shows the distribution of question forms based on their interrogative words, and the distribution of question domains.
-According to Bloom's taxonomy~\cite{bloom2020taxonomy}, we divide the questions into 3 categories based on their required cognitive levels, from low to high-level, namely \emph{knowledge memorization}, \emph{knowledge comprehension}, and \emph{knowledge analysis}: \begin{itemize}[itemsep=0pt, leftmargin=*] \item \xhdr{Knowledge memorization} Questions of such level demand recognition or recollection of certain entities and attributes, such as a person, location, or time. \item \xhdr{Knowledge comprehension} These questions involve demonstrating an understanding of particular instances or concepts, such as ``What is $\dots$'', ``Why $\dots$'', and ``How $\dots$''. \item \xhdr{Knowledge analysis} Questions of this type require more advanced cognitive skills and they typically question the impact, comparison, or advantages and disadvantages of a given topic. \end{itemize} We list the distribution of our LMExamQA dataset and previous open-ended QA datasets with respect to the 3 cognitive levels in Table~\ref{tb:stat}, and show an example for each type of question.
+According to Bloom's taxonomy~\cite{bloom2020taxonomy}, we divide the questions into 3 categories based on their required cognitive levels, from low to high-level, namely \emph{knowledge memorization}, \emph{knowledge comprehension}, and \emph{knowledge analysis}: \begin{itemize}[itemsep=0pt, leftmargin=*] \item \xhdr{Knowledge memorization} Questions of such level demand recognition or recollection of certain entities and attributes, such as a person, location, or time. \item \xhdr{Knowledge comprehension} These questions involve demonstrating an understanding of particular instances or concepts, such as ``What is $\dots$'', ``Why $\dots$'', and ``How $\dots$''. \item \xhdr{Knowledge analysis} Questions of this type require more advanced cognitive skills and they typically question the impact, comparison, or advantages and disadvantages of a given topic. \end{itemize} By adopting GPT-4 to categorize the questions in LMExamQA and previous open-ended QA datasets into three levels~\footnote{We manually label 100 of the questions in LMExamQA and find a high agreement (85\%) between human and GPT-4 annotations.}, we obtain the distribution with respect to the 3 cognitive levels as listed in Table~\ref{tb:stat}, and show an example for each type of question.
 Compared with previous datasets, LMExamQA achieves a more balanced distribution across these 3 levels, thus providing a means of quantifying foundational models' proficiency at each cognitive level.
 Furthermore, LMExamQA includes a larger proportion of questions classified within higher cognitive levels, particularly at the analysis level, indicating a greater level of challenge.